PrefectHQ/prefect/docs/ui/dashboard.md

 ## Filters

 The Filters area at the top of the dashboard provides controls that enable you to display selected details of flow runs on the dashboard.
-Filters include flow run status, tags, time, and more.
+Filters include flow run state, tags, time, and more.
 See the [Filters](/ui/filters/) documentation for more information.

 ![Highlighting the filters section of the dashboard.](/img/ui/orion-dash-filters.png)